awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole
-- *Default:* A role is created with AmazonEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonSSMManagedInstanceCore and AmazonEKS_CNI_Policy AWS managed policies
+- *Default:* A role is created with AmazonEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonSSMManagedInstanceCore and AmazonEKS_CNI_Policy AWS managed policies.

-The role used for the cluster nodes instance profile.
+The IAM Role used for the cluster nodes instance profile.

 ---